Blog

 (FindLegalForms.com)

-Alternatively, you can download a set of website legal templates drafted by legal attorney Scott Talbert
+Another option is to download a package of cut & paste website legal templates drafted by legal attorney Scott Talbert to protect businesses online …

 (Website Legal Pages)

-These templates were created by an attorney and feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own business name and URL, then pasted into your pages.
+These legal templates feature less passive voice and more plain language phrasing and can be customized with search and replace to insert your own details, then pasted into your web pages.

 The legal forms included in Scott Talbert’s Legal Forms include: